alexanderwende/injector/README.md

 const injector = new Injector();

-// create instances by letting the `Injector` resolve them const fooClient = injector.resolve(FooClient)!;
+// create instances by letting the `Injector` resolve them const client = injector.resolve(MessageClient)!;

-fooClient.service.getFoo(); // --> 'foo'
+client.service.getMessage(); // --> 'foo'
 ```

 ### @injectable

 The `@injectable` decorator marks a class as injectable by creating an `InjectToken` for the constructor and storing it as metadata on the class.
 The `Injector` will later use the stored `InjectToken` to find the appropriate provider for the token and resolve its dependencies.
-Constructor parameter dependencies are automatically resolved by type, as long as the depended on classes have been marked as injectable as well. `Injector` relies on TypeScript emitting decorator metadata for that.
+Constructor parameter dependencies are automatically resolved by type, as long as the depended-on classes have been marked as injectable as well. `Injector` relies on TypeScript emitting decorator metadata for that.

 ### @inject